Information-theoretic interpretation of quantum formalism: Source observation window

 \subsection{Pair of registers}

 The combination of two registers brings together most of the peculiarities of quantum information.
 This will be briefly discussed in Sec. (\ref{qversusc}).
-Here, we simply derive the consequences of the \enquote{Born method}.
+In the following, we review the consequences of the \enquote{Born's method} in the current source window.